pranavmodx/learningElixir/README.md

 # func_prog
-learning functional programming - elixir and phoenix
+learning functional programming with elixir and phoenix